grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 ## Rationale

 We considered implementing nested aggregate clusters as nested cds LB policy instances, each with their own underlying priority policy.
-However, since the XdsDependencyManager already needs to resolve the aggregate cluster dependency graph to make sure the entire config is loaded, it seemed fairly straightforward to pass down the flattened list and deal with it all in a single layer.
+However, since the XdsDependencyManager already needs to resolve the aggregate cluster dependency graph to make sure the entire config is loaded, it made sense to continue to pass down the flattened list and deal with it all in a single layer, just as we were doing prior to this design.
 Also, having nested priority policies would have caused problems with the failover timers, where the timer in the upper priority policy would fire before the lower priority policy has had a chance to try all of its children.

 ## Implementation